Opetushallitus/opiskelijavalinnat-utils/java-properties/README.md

             }
           }

-  * If the application can be started with a method call, you can delay startup by loading the properties separately with AJAX.
+  * If the application can be started with a method call, you can delay startup until properties are loaded with

           window.urls.loadFromUrls(url1, url2).success(function() {
               // ..